 Low, middle, and upper back pain are common symptoms of golf-related injuries.
 Golf is a game of muscle memory, and its repetitive motions can lead to inflammation, strains, and other injuries of the muscles and discs of the spine, throwing you off your game.

-The pros who tee it up each spring at the AT&T Byron Nelson in Dallas and the Charles Schwab Challenge in Fort Worth know the benefits of proper form and physical preparation for hours of practice and tournaments rounds.
+The pros who tee it up each spring at the AT&T Byron Nelson in Dallas and the Charles Schwab Challenge in Fort Worth know the benefits of proper form and physical preparation for hours of practice and tournament rounds.
 And they have personal trainers who help them with stretching and flexibility.

 The rest of us can still proactively reduce our risk of back pain and serious injury.
-Before you attempt a 300-yard drive, consider these five simple steps to preserve your back health and enjoy a summer of golf.
+Before you try to pound a 300-yard drive, consider these five simple steps to preserve your back health and enjoy a summer of golf.

 5 ways to prevent back pain while golfing

-1. Remember you’re not Tiger at age 20
+1. Remember you’re not Tiger in his prime